awsdocs/amazon-ec2-user-guide/doc_source/Using_Filtering.md

 # List and filter your resources<a name="Using_Filtering"></a>

 You can get a list of some types of resources using the Amazon EC2 console\.
 You can get a list of each type of resource using its corresponding command or API action\.
-If you have many resources, you can filter the results to include only the resources that match certain criteria\.
+If you have many resources, you can filter the results to include, or exclude, only the resources that match certain criteria\.

 **Topics**
 + [List and filter resources using the console](#advancedsearch)